aviskase/aviskase.github.io/content/pages/about/index.md

 My interests vary:

 - IT stuff, including, but not limited to:
+    - cybersecurity
+    - APIs
     - testing
-    - APIs
     - development in general
-    - consumer-oriented Linux (yup, no hardcoreness)
+    - consumer-oriented Linux
 - system and process control/management/improvement
 - math and statistics in particular
 - genetics